uc-cdis/gen3.org/content/resources/user/gen3-client.md

 * --no-prompt: If set to true, no user prompt message will be displayed regarding the filename-format.
 * --protocol: The protocol to use for file download.
 Accepted options are: "s3", "http", "ftp", "https", and "gs".
 * --rename: If "--filename-format=original" is used, this will rename files by appending a counter value to its filename when files with the same name are in the download-path, otherwise the original filename will be used.
-* --skip-completed:  If set to true, the filename and file size of files in the `download-path` are compared to the file being downloaded.
-If there are any matches, the file will not be downloaded.
+* --skip-completed:  If set to true, the name and size of local files in the `download-path` are compared to the information in the file index database.
+If a local file in the `download-path` matches both the name and size, it will not be downloaded.

+> __NOTE:__ The "--skip-completed" option also attempts to resume downloading partially downloaded files using a ranged download.
+That is, if a local file with the same name exists in the `download-path`, but the size does not match what is in the file index, the client will attempt to resume the download where it left off.

 Example Usage:

 ```
-gen3-client download-single --profile=demo --guid=39b05d1f-f8a2-478c-a728-c16f6d0d8a7c --no-prompt --protocol=http
+gen3-client download-single --profile=demo --guid=00149bcf-e057-4ecc-b22d-53648ae0b35f --no-prompt --skip-completed
 ```

 * * *